-- ☐ Select the Center option in the Overall table layout|Justification dialog box. - ☐ Select the Show cell borders option from Table options on the Overall table layout dialog box. - ☐ Select the Background colors option on the Overall table layout dialog box. - ☐ Choose colors for your Report background, Table rows and Table columns or use the WinCross defaults and select OK.

-- ☐ Select Table title. - ☐ Select the Set Font option in the Table title list box. - ☐ Select a Font style of Bold and a Size of 14 and select OK. - ☐ Select the Set Font Color option in the Table title list box. - ☐ Select the color Red and then OK. - ☐ Select OK to close the Job Settings dialog box.
+- Select the Center option in the Overall table layout|Justification dialog box. - Select the Show cell borders option from Table options on the Overall table layout dialog box. - □ Select the Background colors option on the Overall table layout dialog box.
+You can choose colors for your Report background, Table rows and Table columns or use the WinCross defaults and select OK. - □ Select Table title in the Report Elements dialog box. - □ Select the Set Font option in the Table title list box. - □ Select a Font style of Bold and a Size of 14 and select OK. - □ Select the Set Font Color option in the Table title list box. - Select Red and then OK.
+Then, select OK to close the Job Settings dialog box.